matthew-roche/astro-spacey/README.md

-# AI QA (Question Answering) with NLP Transformers
+# 🚀🪐Plantary science Question Answering system with NLP Transformers

 Scalable lightweight system that answers to questions from the inference corpus.
 Accelerated performance with lightweight encoder transformers.